venus714/phase-1-code-challenges/README.md

      ## Running the application

-     To run this application use the following;
+     To use this application use the following;

      -Node (file name) in your code editor's terminal

      -Press enter
+     -You wil be prompted to enter data in different fields -Enter the data as you click on enter till you receive your output

       ## Acknowledgements